minglwang/Multilinear_Gaussian_Process/README.md

 # Multilinear_Gaussian_Process

+"Poster.pdf" is the poster from a ERNSI 2018 which provide clear demonstration of the proposed method.

 The source code for the proposed multilinear Gaussian Process is implemented with Matlab.

 The code is the realization of Experiment 1 in the paper.
 However, one can easily adapt it to Experiment 2 and the Fed-batch experiments.